Tomax-Think-Academy/moodle-quizaccess_tomaetest/README.md

 	4. Camera - The verification will be with the students camera.
 	   It will ask the student to take a picture of his face and his identification card, then it will be sent to verification to the monitor side.
+	5. Room - This involves capturing a 360-degree video of the examination room using the Tomax dedicated mobile app for verification purposes.
 6. Proctoring Type
 	1. Computer Camera - The frontal computer camera, this will record the student’s actions during the exam using his frontal camera and later on will be analyzed using an AI.
 	2. Monitor Recording - The computer’s screen will be recorded and later on analyzed using an AI.
+	3. Second camera - The second camera supervision module allows for monitoring the examinees from additional angles and “live” proctoring from the exam monitor by additional video footage of the examinee using his mobile phone.

 ### <u>TomaETest Dashboard Permission</u>
 1. In order to allow certain roles to access the TomaETest Monitor, please allow the following capability “mod/quizaccess_tomaetest:viewTomaETestMonitor” to the appropriate roles